 Another effective way to help is to drive traffic / organic discovery, by mentioning ElfHosted in appropriate forums such as Reddit's r/plex, r/realdebrid, and r/StremioAddons, which is where much of our target audience is to be found!

-Here's what some of our usersfriends say..
+We're rocking some excellent TrustPilot Reviews, and here's what some of our usersfriends say..

 I am new here, but today I learned realized that Elfhosted is one of the best free and open source software communities I've seen, and FOSS communities have been at the center of my life since the 90s (Perl, PHP, Symfony, Drupal, Ethereum, etc.).
 Great open software built by great people who care = great community, and that is something special.